Conditional Dichotomy of Boolean Ordered Promise CSPs: Abstract

 The polymorphisms of PCSPs are significantly richer than CSPs---this is illustrated by the fact that even in the Boolean case, we still do not know if there exists a dichotomy result for PCSPs analogous to Schaefer's dichotomy result~\cite{Schaefer78} for CSPs.
 In this paper, we study a special case of Boolean PCSPs, namely Boolean \textit{Ordered} PCSPs where the Boolean PCSPs have the predicate $x \leq y$.
 In the algebraic framework, this is the special case of Boolean PCSPs when the polymorphisms are \emph{monotone functions}.
 We prove that Boolean Ordered PCSPs exhibit a computational dichotomy assuming the Rich $2$-to-$1$ Conjecture~\cite{BravermanKM19} which is a perfect completeness surrogate of the Unique Games Conjecture.

 In particular, assuming the Rich $2$-to-$1$ Conjecture, we prove that a Boolean Ordered PCSP can be solved in polynomial time if for every $\epsilon >0$, it has polymorphisms where each coordinate has \emph{Shapley value} at most $\epsilon$, else it is NP-hard.
-The algorithmic part of our dichotomy result is based on a structural lemma showing that Boolean monotone functions with each coordinate having low Shapley value have arbitrarily large threshold functions as minors.
-The hardness part proceeds by showing that the Shapley value is consistent under a uniformly random $2$-to-$1$ minor.
-As a structural result of independent interest, we construct an example to show that the Shapley value can be inconsistent under an adversarial $2$-to-$1$ minor.
+The algorithmic part of our dichotomy result is based on a result that if a monotone Boolean function has all Shapley values small, then it has a large threshold function as a minor.
+For the conditional hardness result, we show that Shapley value behaves in a consistent manner under a uniformly random $2$-to-$1$ minor.
+As a structural result of independent interest, we construct an example to show that the Shapley value can behave inconsistently with respect to an arbitrary $2$-to-$1$ minor.